jfspps/BodyBand/README.md

 2. Design and build an input page for __tblSet__.
 3. Design and build a recall page which enables the user to view previous sets, searching by date.

-This concludes the minimal functionality of BodyBand.
+## User interface flow

++ Initially, an admin version (raw exercise, band stat, repetition and set pages) will be added temporarily for trials.
++ "New workout" ------>   "Muscle group" ------>   "Exercise" ------>  "Rep page"
++ Previous workout --->  Date (calendar) --->  Summary -->--(Rep page)---^

+The Rep page is shared, with option for CRUD of reps and band stats.
+Additionally, the Exercise page will have menu bar to create, update and delete exercises.

+## Future development

 More advanced features which would ideally be provided include:

 - Recording of personal bests